-Billy Paul died at his home Sunday morning after being admitted a week earlier at Temple University Hospital following a cancer diagnosis, according to his manager, Beverly Gay.
+Billy Paul died at his home Sunday morning.
+One week after having been admitted at Temple University Hospital following a cancer diagnosis, according to his manager, Beverly Gay.

-Born Paul Williams in Philadelphia, his love of music began at a young age while listening to his family’s collection of 78’s.
-Partiuclarly influenced by influenced by female Jazz singers, beginning with Billie Holiday, he started his singing career at age of 11, appearing on local radio station WPEN, then coming to perform along with many Jazz and Soul luminaries such as Charlie Parker, Nina Simone, Miles Davis and Roberta Flack.
+A Philadelphia, PA native Paul Williams‘s love of music began at a young age.
+And more precisely while listening to his family’s collection of 78’s.
+Takin’ his influences most likely from female Jazz singers such as Billie Holiday, he started his singing career at the age of 12.
+Eventually appearing on local radio station WPEN.
+He then would perform along with many Jazz and Soul luminaries such as Charlie Parker, Nina Simone, Miles Davis and Roberta Flack.

-Billy happened to be one of many singers who found success with the writing and producing team of Kenneth Gamble and Leon Huff, scoring his biggest classic under the form of the memorable ‘Me & Mrs Jones’ which depicts an extra-marital story.
-A song which would get him to be given a Grammy Award, soon after followed by the release of the funky gem ‘Am I Black Enough for You?’, seen by many as a classic of the then emerging Black identity, alongside James Brown‘s ‘Say It Loud’ and cited by Questlove of the Roots as “One of the criminally unmentioned proprietors of socially conscious post-revolution 60’s civil rights music.”
+Billy is one of many singers who found success with the writing and producing team of Kenneth Gamble and Leon Huff.
+Scoring his biggest classic with the memorable ‘Me & Mrs Jones’ which depicts an extra-marital story.
+A song which got him to earn a Grammy Award.
+It would be soon after followed by the release of the funky gem ‘Am I Black Enough for You?’.
+A track which many consider as a classic of the then emerging Black identity, alongside James Brown‘s ‘Say It Loud’.
+Questlove of the Roots citing it as “One of the criminally unmentioned proprietors of socially conscious post-revolution 60’s civil rights music.”

-Billy Paul released a total of 15 albums between 1968 and 1988, with other gems of him worth the listen being ‘Only The Strong Survive’ (1977), ‘Bring The Family Back’ (1979), ‘Sexual Therapy’ in the vein of Marvin Gaye‘s ‘Sexual Healing’ (1985) and a cover version of Elton John‘s ‘Your Song’ (1994) which he initially sung 20 years before as a part of his 1974 released ‘Live In Europe’ album.
+Billy Paul released a total of 15 albums between 1968 and 1988.
+Other gems of him worth the listen including ‘Only The Strong Survive’ (1977) and ‘Bring The Family Back’ (1979).
+But also ‘Sexual Therapy’ in the vein of Marvin Gaye‘s ‘Sexual Healing’ (1985).
+Not to mention a cover version of Elton John‘s ‘Your Song’ (1994).
+A classic which he initially sung 20 years before as a part of his 1974 released ‘Live In Europe’ album.

 Indamixworldwide would like to address their deepest condolences to Billy Paul‘s wife Blanche Williams, their children, family and friends…